 “One of the most precious things on a world scale…is the Columbia River Wetlands.”
 Robert Bateman

-The Columbia Wetlands are one of the world’s living treasures, with 216 animal species, including hundreds of thousands of birds, fish, reptiles, amphibians and mammals.
-Nestled between British Columbia’s Rocky and Purcell mountain ranges, they are the source of the largest river flowing into the Pacific Ocean in North America—the mighty Columbia.
+The Columbia Wetlands are one of the world’s living natural treasures and as such, they have been recognized as a Ramsar site, a wetlands of international importance.
+With more than 260 bird species recorded, as well as numerous fish, reptiles, amphibians, mammals species and countless invertebrates, the Columbia Wetlands is a hotspot of biodiversity.
+Nestled between British Columbia’s Rocky and Purcell mountain ranges, these wetlands are the source of the largest river flowing into the Pacific Ocean in North America—the mighty Columbia.
 It is here in our own wild backyard that everything begins.

-With more than 300 pairs, the Columbia Wetlands sustain the second largest concentration of great blue heron residents in Western Canada.
-Migrating waterfowl—15,000 each spring and autumn—depend on these wetlands in order to survive their long journeys.
-Songbirds, shorebirds, kokanee salmon, ling cod and trout also rely on this unique and rich ecosystem.
-It provides essential winter range for hundreds of elk and deer.
-Moose, wolf, cougar, coyote, river otter and grizzly bears are just some of the larger mammals that call this place home.
+These wetlands provide essential winter habitat for hundreds of elk and deer.
+Moose, wolf, cougar, coyote, beaver, river otter and grizzly bears are just some of the larger mammals that call this place home.

 It is ours to treasure, ours to protect.

 In 1996, Columbia Valley local residents and government agencies came together, agreeing that the stretch of the Columbia River and wetlands from Donald in the north to Fairmont in the south should be protected for wildlife.
 A Wildlife Management Area was established, protecting wildlife under the BC Wildlife Act throughout the entire 180-kilometre stretch.
 Recreational and historical uses — fishing, hunting and trapping — would continue, but under an innovative philosophy that places wildlife and habitat values first.